mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 ## Crashing when trying to preload mods

 Preloading conflicts with a memory usage optimization in the mastercomfig low memory addon.
-Set `#!c cl_always_flush_models 0`.
+Set `cl_always_flush_models 0`.

 ## TF2 crashing on a custom map

-If TF2 is crashing to desktop after a custom map loading / after picking a class on a custom map enter `#!c mat_phong 1` in console.
+If TF2 is crashing to desktop after a custom map loading / after picking a class on a custom map enter `mat_phong 1` in console.
 The crashes are caused by lightmapped props and phong must be enabled to allow the map to load properly.
 All Valve maps except for `rd_asteroid` don't use lightmapped props.
 More information at [TF2Maps](https://tf2maps.net/threads/guide-prop-lightmaps.24682/).

 ## Item panels are taking too long to load

-Set `#!c tf_time_loading_item_panels 0.0005`.
+Set `tf_time_loading_item_panels 0.0005`.